saile515/saile515/README.md

 # Hello, I am Elias Jörgensen 👋

 ## About
-I am a 18 year old student from Sweden.
+I am an 18 year old developer from Sweden, currently working at SkyTech AB.
 I work mainly with web and system development.
 In addition to programming, I also enjoy listening to metal music and playing electric guitar.

 You can contact me via my [email](mailto:elias.jorgensen2006@gmail.com) or on discord `saile515`.